sus2790/Nueue/README.md

 # Nueue

-- an easir way to create queues.
+- An easier way to create the queue.

 ## Example